fouad1233/Advanced_C_Programming/README.md

 This repo contains c advanced topics on various topics, its purpose is to provide educational and useful content to people with codes collected from different sources.

-All of the explanations of codes will be explained in readme
+All of the explanations of codes will be explained in readme.

+**Please take a look to *README.pdf* for best view.**

 ## using_header_files_effectively